Toyoake: History

-Middle Ages
+Feudal period

 The area of modern Toyoake was part of Owari Province and was the location of many battles during the Sengoku period, one of them being the Battle of Okehazama.

 Early modern period

 It was part of the holdings of Owari Domain under the Edo period Tokugawa shogunate.

 Late modern period

 With the establishment of the modern municipalities system in 1888, Toyoake Village was created within Aichi District, Aichi.

 Contemporary history

 Toyoake became a town on January 1, 1951, and was elevated to city status on August 1, 1982.

 Government

 Toyoake has a mayor-council form of government with a directly elected mayor and a unicameral city legislature of 20 members.
 The city contributes one member to the Aichi Prefectural Assembly.
 In terms of national politics, the city is part of Aichi District 7 of the lower house of the Diet of Japan.